Is it safe to travel to Puerto Rico? Generally—yes! This island destination is full of adventure, beauty, and fun.

 So, what should travelers keep in mind?

-Americans might not need a passport (remember, Puerto Rico is part of the United States) but they will need a few other things to enter.
+Americans do not need a passport (remember, Puerto Rico is part of the United States) or any COVID-related documentation to visit Puerto Rico right now.

-Travelers acting badly have been a real problem in Puerto Rico.
-So be chill!
-Follow local rules.
-And wear that mask.
+Travelers acting badly have been a real problem in Puerto Rico during the pandemic.
+So be chill and respectful.

 It might sound a bit strange, but short of donating money, visiting Puerto Rico is one of the best things you can do to boost the island's economy.
 Puerto Rico thrives off its tourism industry!